MielieVeryStronk/laravel-formbuilder/README.md

-# Laravel Form Builder Package
+# Laravel Form Builder Package (Modified to build surveys specifically)

 A [Laravel](https://laravel.com) package for creating a drag-and-drop form builder using the [JQuery Form Builder](https://formbuilder.online).